WebsiteBaker Community Forum

 );

-echo ( in_array ($page_id , $ids ) ) ?
+in_array ($page_id $ids ) ) ?

-implode ("", $meta_tags) :
+implode (""$meta_tags) :

 "<meta name=\"robots\" content=\"index,follow\" />\n<meta name=\"googlebot\" content=\"index,follow\" />\n";